 Who: Adults and youth at least 16 years old When: Varies

 Make learning engaging and fun!
 Work individually and in small groups with children and youth on their homework to reinforce academic subjects that they are struggling in and bring out their individual strengths.
 Volunteers commit to participating on a weekly basis for the duration of the current school year.

-Please contact Morgan Grant, Community Resource Coordinator, at 571-323-3674 or Morgan.Grant@cornerstonesva.org to get involved or for more information.
-Youth who are looking to complete or verify community service hours through Cornerstones for school or religious requirements are required to contact our Community Resource Coordinator.
+Please contact Susan Alger, Director of Volunteer and Community Engagement, at firstname.lastname@example.org or 571-323-1383 to get involved.
+Youth who are looking to complete or verify community service hours through Cornerstones for school or religious requirements are required to contact our Director.